Haridasa Thakur: Early life

 Haridasa first became associated with Advaita Acharya.
 Haricarana Dasa, the biographer of Advaita Acharya says that all the demigods in heaven heard prayers of Advaita and reveal themselves to him, therefore when Advaita saw Haridasa, he could recognize that he was Brahma incarnate and named him Hari-dasa (literary meaning servant of God).
 He instructs Haridasa to recite Krishna's names and assures him that Krishna will always show mercy to Haridasa.
 The close relationship between the two and the fact that Advaita was feeding a Muslim, became a subject of malicious gossip.
 This apparent anomaly created a stir in the local brahmana community.
-Others couldn't understand why a ascetic was disregarding a convention of staying away from Muslims.
+Others couldn't understand why an ascetic was disregarding a convention of staying away from Muslims.
 The fact that community was disturbed is reflected in both Chaitanya Charitamrita and in Chaitanya Bhagavata.
 Haricarana Dasa, according to historical records, confirms that while Advaita was from the higher ranks of Bengali brahmana community, he ignored the facts about Haridasa's background, impressed with the young man's devotion.
 While others became upset with Advaita's attention to Haridasa, and threatened to excommunicate Advaita, Advaita tells Haridasa to pay no attention to 'those petty people'.